kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 I've also researched how other developers write code and, collectively, have learned great things from them.
 But when discussing libraries and frameworks, I've discovered too many instances of developers rejecting them for the wrong reasons.

 <h2>A disclaimer</h2>
-I'm talking from a React POV because that's what I've been using lately.
-Don't take it to mean I think everyone should use React...it's just my POV for this post.
+I'm talking from a React point-of-view here because that's what I've been using lately.
+Don't take it to mean that I think everyone should use React...it's just my POV for this post.

 <h2>How this all began</h2>
 It all started after a lengthy period of using <a href="https://reactjs.org/">React</a> on a daily basis.
 Consequently, I see three positive things that React brings to the JavaScript developer conversation:

 1. <strong>manipulating app views with a state object</strong>: changing your app's view/state with a standard "key:value" object (not the DOM) is cool...and more efficient.
 2. <strong>a focus on functional programming</strong>: React promotes the idea that a function should do one thing well, do that thing in its own world, and do it without screwing up the world around it.
 3. <strong>thoughtful component model</strong>: I'm stealing that phrase from <a href="https://medium.com/bumpers/isnt-our-code-just-the-best-f028a78f33a9">Jacob Thornton's great React article</a> but he's right.
-When it comes to encapsulating chunks of UI inside a single reusable component, React does it well.
+React does a great job of encapsulating chunks of UI inside a single reusable component it well.

 All these things are great because <strong>they encourage computer science best practices within JavaScript development</strong>.
 As JS progresses from making neat rollovers to a full-on application language, it's right to bring in these practices.
 <h2>There will be naysayers</h2>